Stay tuned for our next article:

 We are all deeply saddened by the threat the COVID-19 virus is posing to our health and way of life.
-But I am confident the coordinated actions of world leaders will minimize the hardships on the less fortunate and the elderly and restore our economy.
-This event has a finite end.
+But I am confident that this event has a finite end.
 And hopefully, that end will mark a new and brighter beginning.

 As Albert Einstein once said,

 Those words have never been more relevant.
 Can the COVID-19 outbreak be such an opportunity?
 Without diminishing the severity of the damage this pandemic is causing, we can still hold onto hope for a positive outcome.
 In the midst of this crisis, the deepest the world has faced, we should aim for the deepest possible transformation.

 COVID-19 is an opportunity to reclaim the essence of our humanity.
 To do this we will have to shift some of our focus away from the external pursuits that occupied our busy lives to spend more time dwelling on what is within us.
 Like Carl Jung said, “Who looks outside dreams; who looks within awakens.”

 When we look around at the stories of spontaneous love and generosity going viral around the internet, and even the stories we see in our own neighborhoods, it is as if people are finally waking up to a sense of humanity defined by compassion and greater recognition of our interconnectedness.
 There is a lot each of us can do with these examples to emerge better as individuals and as a society.